Snehalatha29/internshala/README.md

 - ✅ Place *Market* or *Limit* orders
 - 🔄 Check *order status*
 - 💰 View *account balance*
-- 🛡 Logs every action to trading_bot.log
+- 🛡 Logs every exceptions on the CLI
 - 🧪 Runs safely on the *Binance Testnet* (not real money)

 ---